 ATRT2 RECOMMENDATIONS

-Based on its work to date, ATRT2 offers the following draft Recommendations for Public Comment.
-These Recommendations fall into two categories: 1) “New” Recommendations arising from issues addressed by ATRT1; and 2) “New” Recommendations arising from issues not addressed by ATRT1 Recommendations.
-With respect to WHOIS-RT and SSR-RT Recommendations, ATRT2 provides an assessment of ICANN’s implementation of those Recommendations only (see Appendix B and Appendix C, respectively).
-A full assessment of the effectiveness of those Recommendations and any "new" Recommendations on the substance of those reviews will be offered by the forthcoming WHOIS-RT2 and SSR-RT2.
+ATRT2 offers the following Final Recommendations.
+These Recommendations fall into two categories: 1) “New” Recommendations arising from issues that were addressed by ATRT1; and 2) “New” Recommendations arising from issues that were not addressed by ATRT1 Recommendations.
+With respect to WHOIS-RT and SSR-RT Recommendations, ATRT2 provides only an assessment of ICANN’s implementation of those Recommendations only (see Appendix B and Appendix C, respectively).
+Any "new" Recommendations on the substance of those reviews will be offered by the forthcoming WHOIS-RT2 and SSR-RT2.

-All of the following Recommendations focus on issues that should be addressed by the ICANN Board, but they are not necessarily presented in a hierarchical order:
+All of the following Recommendations focus on issues that should be addressed by the ICANN Board, but they are not necessarily presented in a hierarchical order.
+ATRT2 believes that these Recommendations are important and, to the extent accepted by the Board, should be treated as a strategic priority.
+To that end, ICANN should create an implementation plan and publish it to the Community

 New ATRT2 Recommendations arising from issues addressed by ATRT1

-1. Develop objective measures for determining the quality of ICANN Board members and the success of Board improvement efforts, and analyze those findings over time.Develop objective measures for determining the quality of ICANN Board members and the success of Board improvement efforts, and analyze those findings over time.
+1. The Board should develop objective measures for determining the quality of ICANN Board members and the success of Board improvement efforts, and analyze those findings over time.Develop objective measures for determining the quality of ICANN Board members and the success of Board improvement efforts, and analyze those findings over time.

 (Re: Board improvements (ATRT1 1(a-d), ATRT1 2); Report Section 1)